vinothrc/docker/README.md

 # Docker

-* Docker is a platform for developing, shipping, and running applications using containerization.
+* Docker is a platform that allows you to build, test, and deploy applications quickly.
-* Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package.
+* Docker packages software into standardized units called containers that have everything the software needs to run including libraries, system tools, code, and runtime.
+* Using Docker, you can quickly deploy and scale applications into any environment.

 **Docker Engine:**
 - The software responsible for running and managing Docker containers on the host system.